dashertr/dashertr/README.md

 🌱 Current Project

-Working with a team on the development of bmex.dev, a platform designed to advance the analysis of beam monitoring and experimental data at FRIB.
-This involves implementing data analysis algorithms, optimizing computational models, and building tools for visualizing experimental results.
+Doing research at the Facility for Rare Isotope Beams, Working with a team on the development of bmex.dev, a platform designed to advance the analysis of beam monitoring and experimental data at FRIB This involves implementing data analysis algorithms, optimizing computational models, and building tools for visualizing experimental results.
 My work contributes to a deeper understanding of rare isotopes and their behavior.

 💼 Internship Goals